Denyaroyc/carproject/README.md

 ## API Endpoints

 - `GET /api/cars`: Fetch all car data with optional search and filter query parameters.
-- `GET /api/cars/:id`: Fetch a single car by ID.
+- `GET /api/car`: Fetch a single car by ID.
-- `DELETE /api/cars/:id`: Delete a car by ID.
+- `DELETE /api/car`: Delete a car by ID.

-See `backend/src/routes/dataRoutes.ts` and `backend/src/controllers/dataController.ts` for details.

----

 ## Technologies Used